jbelis/log-viewer/README.md

 Assumption: These rules assume that it is better to have partial data than no data at all.
 This may or not be the right approach depending on the use case.

+About logs in the future: The choice for now is to store all logs, event if they are years in the future.
+It was also chosen to show in-the-future-logs in the UI, for testing purposes.

 ## Architecture

 The brief says : "The number of logs can be large.
 The API and database queries should be optimized for performance."